LiveAsynchronousVisualizedArchitecture/lava/README.md

 # LAVA

 LAVA stands for Live Asynchronous Visual Architecture.
+It's goal is to simplify creation of high performance native software with lock free concurrency.

 Before describing what each of these terms mean and how they fit together, there is something important to emphasize - LAVA is designed to **_both_** significantly **_speed up development_** AND as a simple and easy way to create **_signifcant amounts of concurrency_**.
-It is written in C++11 and is meant to work with any language that can compile a shared library that exposes standard function calls.
+It is written in C++11 and is meant to potentially work with any language that can compile a shared library that exposes standard function calls.
 Many of the fundamental building blocks have been created as single file libraries with no dependencies other than the C++11 standard library.

 ## Problems With Non-Trivial Software Creation LAVA Aims to Solve

 #### High Level Planning and Structure

-  -  Using nodes connected in a fluid, visual UI, programs can be architected at a high level before worrying about the implementation of their pieces.
+  -  Using nodes connected in a fluid, openGL accelerated UI, programs can be architected at a high level before worrying about the implementation of their pieces.
+  -  Clear separation of each node can help with collaboration as well as calibration to the scope of work needed.
   -  Every packet of data can be dealt with concurrently, making a program highly asynchronous with little effort.
-  -  Ideally a program would make use of all CPU resources
-  -  Instead of treating a node graph as a silver bullet that should be used everywhere, each node is made using C++, which lets the granular expression level programming be done normally.
-Large programs can then be made out of relativly few nodes, yet remain organized and modular.
+  -  Each node is made using C++, which lets the expression level programming be done normally.
+  -  Programs can be created from relativly few nodes, simplifying the comprehension of how large projects fit together and how their pieces interact.

 #### Common Problems With Visual Programming
+  -  Most visual programming environments are based off of a custom language instead of leveraging the enormous ecosystem, maturity, speed and extensive design that has already gone into existing languages.
+LAVA is made using a few thousand lines of C++ spread across 3 header files with no external dependencies.

-  -  Visual programming techniques have been very successful in domain specific applications, though treating everything as data flow with no state can become an excersize in putting a square peg through a round hole.
+  -  Visual programming techniques have been successful in domain specific applications, though treating everything as data flow with no state can become an excersize in putting a square peg through a round hole.
   -  Control flow, looping, data structures and more can be difficult to control elegantly.
-  -  Fine grained expressions that could be densly represented in a naitivly compiled language can become   LAVA uses multiple node types, most notably both message passing nodes and data flow nodes.
+  -  Instead of treating a node graph as a silver bullet that should be used everywhere, fine grained expressions that could be densly represented in a naitivly compiled language can become   LAVA uses multiple node types, most notably both message passing nodes and data flow nodes.

 #### Proposed Solutions to Common Visual Programming Problems
  - Message passing nodes can manage persistent state and dictate the high level program flow.